Skip to main content Skip to footer

 Display data in a format other than the system locale

-Check out the Document Solutions for Excel .NET online demo explorer to apply a number format to culture-specific data!
+Check out the Document Solutions for Excel, .NET demo to apply a number format to culture-specific data!

 Fractions are a special way to present decimal numbers.
-To display decimals as fractions, include a forward slash (/) in the number format code, separating the integer part with a space.
+To display decimals as fractions, include a forward slash (/) when setting the NumberFormat property, separating the integer portion with a space.
 For example:

 workbook.Worksheets.Add().Name = "Fractions";